Budget 18/19: What's changing this April?

-On 8 March, the Chancellor, Philip Hammond, delivered his first and last ‘Spring’ Budget for 2017/18 as future Budgets will take place in the autumn.
-We’ve picked out the measures, alongside the changes announced in the autumn, which are most likely to affect people over pension age now and in the near future.
+Last November the Chancellor, Philip Hammond, delivered the Budget for 2018/19.
+These changes take effect in April 2018, and we’ve picked out the measures which are most likely to affect people over pension age now and in the near future.

 State Pension age

 - There are no announced changes to State Pension age.
 The government made an announcement in summer 2018 outlining changes for 2017-18.

 - The current State Pension age for men is 65 and it is gradually increasing for women.
 In April 2018, it is 64 and six months and in November 2018 it will be 65.
 From 2019, the State Pension age will increase for both men and women to reach 66 by October 2020.
 State Pension age will be increasing from 66 to 67 between 2026 and 2028.

 - There will also be reviews every 5 years after that to look at State Pension age.

 Check your State Pension age